Search legal guides

 Cybersecurity Incident Response Agreements

 The pre-drafted plan that determines whether a breach becomes a controlled incident or a multi-million-rand exposure.
-POPIA s 22, Cybercrimes Act s 54, vendor retainers, communications templates, evidence preservation.
+POPIA s 22 (in force now), the Cybercrimes Act s 54 report (not yet in force), vendor retainers, communications templates, evidence preservation.

 Written by